mustalk/MiniSoccerSimulator/DEV_WORKFLOW.md

 ## Workflow

 1. **Development:**
-    - Create a new branch from `main` using the appropriate naming convention.
+    - Create a new branch from the `main` branch using the appropriate naming convention (e.g., `feature/new-feature`, `bugfix/bug-fix`).
     - Develop the feature, bug fix, or other change on your branch.
     - Commit changes with descriptive messages following the Conventional Commits format.
-    - Push your feature branch to the remote repository.
+    - Push your branch to the remote repository.

 2. **Integration:**
-    - Create a pull request (PR) to merge your branch into `release`.
+    - Create a pull request (PR) to merge your branch into the `release` branch.
     - Ensure all CI checks pass and the code is reviewed.
-    - Merge the PR into `release`.
+    - Merge the PR into the `release` branch.

-3. **Automated Rebase and Merge:**
+3. **Automated promotion to main:**
+    - The `promote-release.yml` workflow is automatically triggered on every PR merge to the `release` branch.
-    - Upon successful merge of a pull request into the `release` branch, an automated workflow attempts to rebase and merge `release` into `main`.
+    - This workflow attempts to rebase and merge the `release` branch into the `main` branch.

-4. **Release Preparation:**
+4. **Deployment:**
-    - The `android-release.yml` workflow runs automatically on every push or (PR) merge to `release`.
+    - The `android-deploy.yml` workflow is automatically triggered on every push to the `main` branch (Triggered by the `promote-release` workflow).
-    - This workflow uses `semantic-release` to:
+    - This workflow performs the following tasks:
-        - Analyze commit messages and determine the next version number based on Conventional Commits and Semantic Versioning.
-        - Generate release notes and updates the changelog file.
-        - Update the app version in `app/build.gradle.kts`.
-        - Create a Git tag for the release.
-        - Create a new GitHub release.
-        - Notify about the release on Slack.

-5. **Deployment:**
-    - Once the release is ready, create a PR to merge `release` into `main`.
-    - After the PR is merged, the `android-deploy.yml` workflow runs automatically.
-    - This workflow:
-        - Builds the app.
+        - Runs `semantic-release` to analyze commits, determine the next version, generate release notes, bump app version, and create a GitHub release.
+        - It synchronizes the `release` branch with `main` to incorporate the changes made by `semantic-release` to prevent future merge conflicts.
-        - Deploys the app to Firebase App Distribution (and easily to Google Play when we're ready to publish).
+        - Deploys the app to Firebase App Distribution (and easily to Google Play Store when we're ready to publish).
-        - Uploads the APK to the GitHub release assets.
+        - Uploads the APK as a release asset on GitHub.

 ## Handling Merge Conflicts

 - **Automated Workflow:** The automated rebase and merge process is designed to handle straightforward merges efficiently.
 It will only perform the merge if no conflicts are detected.
-    - Refer to the [auto/rebase-merge.sh documentation](.github/scripts/release/auto/README.md#autorebase-mergesh) for details about this script and its implications.
+    - Refer to the [auto/promote-release.sh documentation](.github/scripts/release/auto/README.md#autopromote-releasesh) for details about this script and its implications.

-- **Manual Script:** For complex merge scenarios or when conflicts arise, I created a dedicated script (`local/rebase-merge.sh`) to handle merge conflicts and perform interactive rebases.
+- **Manual Script:** For complex merge scenarios or when conflicts arise, I created a dedicated script (`local/promote-release.sh`) to handle merge conflicts and perform interactive rebases.
 This script provides a convenient way to resolve conflicts manually and ensure a clean merge.
-    - Refer to the [local/rebase-merge.sh documentation](.github/scripts/release/local/README.md#localrebase-mergesh) for detailed usage instructions and information.
+    - Refer to the [local/promote-release.sh documentation](.github/scripts/release/local/README.md#localpromote-releasesh) for detailed usage instructions and information.

 - **Local Synchronization Script:** If the automated rebase and merge process fails for any reason, you can use the `local/sync-release.sh` script to